ircdocs/modern-irc/index.md

 ### Channel Operators

-Channel operators (also referred to as "chanops") on a given channel are considered to 'run' or 'own' that channel.
+Channel operators (or "chanops") on a given channel are considered to 'run' or 'own' that channel.
 In recognition of this status, channel operators are endowed with certain powers which let them moderate and keep control of their channel.

 As owners of a channel, chanops are **not** required to have reasons for their actions in the management of their channel.
 Most IRC operators do not concern themselves with 'channel politics', and try to not interfere with the management of specific channels.
 Most IRC networks consider the management of specific channels, and/or 'abusive' channel operators to be outside their domain.
 However, for specific details it is best to consult the network policy (usually presented on connection with the Message of the Day ([`MOTD`](#motd-message))).